 I was excited, but also nervous.
 I knew that there have been sightings of rattlesnakes along the trail, and there is also who-knows-what-else lurking in the California mountains.
 Also, I had no idea how easy it would be to get lost – I am not a hiker in any way, shape, or form.
 Despite all of my anxious tendencies, we trekked on.

-From my Handy Hiking Packet™, I knew we would be allowed to park right on the streets of Beachwood Drive, which is a residential area and as close as you can possibly drive to the sign.
+I knew from research beforehand that we would be allowed to park right on the streets of Beachwood Drive, which is a residential area and as close as you can possibly drive to the sign.
+It was through this website.
 We got there at roughly around 7am.
 There was nobody around us, which was a little unsettling – but then again, it was 7am.
+Note that this isn’t a strikingly obvious path – we technically entered through a horse trail farm (completely legal!) and the only dignifier that we weren’t lost was a little hike sign that said “Hollywood Trail”.
+Beyond that, it’s all self-navigation until you get to the top.
 Nevertheless, we started on the dirt trail.
 It only took about 5 minutes to reach an amazing view of the city.
 We started slow because we kept wanting to stop and take in the view, but we were only at the beginning.

 Fast forward to 10 minutes of walking, and we reach quite the obstacle: a very protective coyote mother standing on the trail about 50 feet from us.
-I stopped dead in my tracks and looked back at Arielle,
+I stopped dead in my tracks and looked back at my friend/travel partner Arielle,

 After our breakfast, we returned later on Coyote-Free Time and started back up the trail again.
 The climb was a little steep, but so, so worth it for the stunning views.
 Just a few sharp turns (and about 40 minutes) later, we finally reached the Hollywood Sign!